nixos-asia/website/en/nix-first.md

 ## Using software outside of [[nixpkgs]]

 [[nixpkgs]] is not the only way to get software packaged by Nix.
 Many programs are either *not* packaged in [[nixpkgs]], or they may be out of date.
-For example, [Emanote](https://emanote.srid.ca/start/install) (which is used to build this very website), can be executed or installed directly off its flake:
+For example, [Emanote](https://emanote.srid.ca/start/install) (which is used to build this very website) can be executed or installed directly off its flake:

 ```text
 $ nix run github:srid/emanote
 ...
 ```

-You can of course also install it:
+You can of course also install it to your home directory:

 ```text
 $ nix profile install github:srid/emanote